GU4243-ADS/Spring2018/Project_Starter_Codes/Project2-PredictiveModelling/doc/project2_desc.md

 In this project, we will carry out **model evaluation and selection** for predictive analytics on image data.
 As data scientists, we often need to **evaluate** different modeling/analysis strategies and decide what is the best.
 Such decisions need to be supported by sound evidence in the form of *model assessment, validation and comparison*.
 In addition, we also need to **communicate our decision and supporting evidence** clearly and convincingly in an accessible fashion.

 #### Challenge
-For this project, you will receive a set of 4387 labeled images of cats and dogs originally constructed by [The Oxford-IIIT Pet Dataset](http://www.robots.ox.ac.uk/%7Evgg/data/pets/).
+For this project, you will receive a set of 2000 labeled images of cats and dogs originally constructed by [The Oxford-IIIT Pet Dataset](http://www.robots.ox.ac.uk/%7Evgg/data/pets/).
+The training data can be found [here](https://drive.google.com/drive/folders/1vURJAO9fSZFy0vNXI0IdKdEBu7CJ0SiI?usp=sharing).

 Your client is interested in creating a mobile AI program that accurately distinguishes between pictures of dogs and cats.